Vinyl acetate: Other reactions

-Transvinylation is also possible using vinyl acetate.
-It undergoes Diels-Alder reactions with dienes.

-Vinyl acetate undergoes many of the reactions anticipated for an alkene and an ester.
+As an electron-rich alkene, vinyl acetate undergoes a variety of additions.
+Diels-Alder reactions occur with dienes, and 2+2 photocycloadditions occur with monoalkenes.
 Bromine adds to give the dibromide.
 Hydrogen halides add to give 1-haloethyl acetates, which cannot be generated by other methods because of the non-availability of the corresponding halo-alcohols.
 Acetic acid adds in the presence of palladium catalysts to give ethylidene diacetate, CH_{3}CH(OAc)_{2}.
-It undergoes transesterification with a variety of carboxylic acids.
-The alkene also undergoes Diels–Alder and 2+2 cycloadditions.

 Toxicity evaluation

 Vinyl acetate has low toxicity.
 Oral for rats is 2920 mg/kg.

 On January 31, 2009, the Government of Canada's final assessment concluded that exposure to vinyl acetate is not harmful to human health.
 This decision under the Canadian Environmental Protection Act (CEPA) was based on new information received during the public comment period, as well as more recent information from the risk assessment conducted by the European Union.

 In the context of large-scale release into the environment, it is classified as an extremely hazardous substance in the United States as defined in Section 302 of the U.S. Emergency Planning and Community Right-to-Know Act (42 U.S.C.
 11002), under which it "does not meet toxicity criteria[,] but because of its acute lethality, high production volume [or] known risk is considered a chemical of concern".
-By this law, it is subject to strict reporting requirements by facilities that produce, store, or use it in quantities greater than 1000 pounds.
+By this law, it is subject to strict reporting requirements by facilities that produce, store, or use it in quantities greater than 1000 lb.